-Established in 1993, the Aichi Steel Volunteer Fund continued to donate to local social welfare organizations and volunteer groups near our company, and to provide support after the Kumamoto Earthquake.
-It also provided support to areas affected by Typhoon Hagibis in 2019.
+Established in 1993, the Aichi Steel Volunteer Fund continued to donate to local social welfare organizations and volunteer groups near our company, and to provide ongoing support after the Kumamoto Earthquake.
 Another voluntary and ongoing program that employees can participate in is the “one-coin” donation program, where they donate 100 yen from their pays every month.

 Aichi Steel Volunteer Fund